 Sprouted seeds safety advice

-That's why it's recommended that people who eat more than 90g (cooked weight) of red and processed meat per day cut down to 70g, as this could help reduce your risk of bowel cancer.
+That's why it's recommended that people who eat more than 90g (cooked weight) of red and processed meat a day cut down to 70g or less.
+This could help reduce your risk of bowel cancer.

 Red meat includes: